 Provides an educational resource, [offering] librarians a central hub for background information about scholarly publishing, journal economics, digital repositories, authors' rights, and other issues in the realm of scholarly communication.
 Offers tools and practical resources, [including] a collection of tested and replicable tools for talking with faculty, administrators, students, and other campus stakeholders about the issues.
 These tools include handouts, talking points, presentations, videos, and a glossary, all designed to help librarians articulate a clear and thoughtful message about the changes needed in our scholarly communication system.
 [Includes] a repository [to] encourage sharing and reusing content.--About the Toolkit webpage.

 The Australian National Library's Trove service helps users find and use resources relating to Australia.
 It provides integrated access to over 45 million items from a range of the National Library's collaborative services and from elsewhere.
 Metadata is aggregated from Australian sources including: The Australian National Bibliographic Database - containing location information from more than 1,200 Australian libraries, The Picture Australia program, The Australian Research Online program, The Music Australia program, The Register of Australian Archives and Manuscripts, and The People Australia program, and some overseas sources.

 The WorldCat database is the OCLC Online Union Catalog.
 It contains millions of records describing items owned by over 10,000 libraries from around the world, including Monash University Library.
 Each record contains library holdings.
-It describes: books; computer data files; computer programs; films and slides; journals; magazines; manuscripts; maps; musical scores; newspapers; sound recordings; videotapes; CDs; CD-ROMs, and more.
-It does not include records for individual journal articles, newspapers or book chapters.
+It describes: books; book chapters; computer data files; computer programs; films and slides; journals; journal chapters; magazines; manuscripts; maps; musical scores; newspapers; sound recordings; videotapes; CDs; CD-ROMs, and more.